caioluna/caioluna/README.md

 <img src="https://media.giphy.com/media/L1KpkdbH8aEkXow8eV/giphy.gif" width="150">

 I am a front-end developer based in São Paulo, Brasil.

-Currently focused on honing my skills in ReactJS and React Native.
+Currently working with ReactJS and NextJS, but also focused on honing my skills in Swift for iOS development.

-Eager to grow in this field, I am enthusiastic about the prospect of advancing my career within the industry.
+I’m eager to grow in this field and excited about the opportunity to advance my career.

-Also, my passion for design, particularly in the realm of UI, fuels my desire to continuously improve and take on new challenges.
+My passion for design, especially UI, drives me to keep improving and taking on new challenges.

 ---